ChengyinLee/chengyinlee.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
 I am a dedicated researcher advancing AI in healthcare, with a particular focus on Medical Image Analysis and Trustworthy AI.
-Currently, I develop innovative AI-driven healthcare solutions at Henry Ford Health.
-I hold a Ph.D. in Computer Science from Wayne State University, where I specialized in AI methodologies for medical applications.
-My research contributions have been widely recognized, with publications in top AI and medical imaging conferences, including NeurIPS, IJCAI, ECML, MICCAI, and WACV, among others.
-With a strong passion for research and a commitment to real-world impact, I strive to bridge the gap between cutting-edge AI and practical healthcare applications.
+Currently at Henry Ford Health, I explore innovative AI-driven healthcare solutions, specializing in medical image analysis and reliable AI systems.
+I hold a Ph.D. in Computer Science from Wayne State University, where my research has been published in top venues including MICCAI, WACV, NeurIPS, IJCAI, and ECML.

-If you are interested in Medical Image Analysis, Trustworthy AI, or Generative AI, feel free to reach out via email—I am always open to collaboration!
+My research focuses on two main areas: Medical Image Analysis with Deep Learning (automatic medical image segmentation, multi-modal learning, foundation models in medical domain, clinical-oriented AI solutions for healthcare) and Trustworthy AI (fairness, explainability, robustness).
+I strive to bridge the gap between cutting-edge AI and practical healthcare applications.
+If you're interested in Medical Image Analysis, Trustworthy AI, or Generative AI, I welcome collaboration opportunities.

 # 🔥 News
 - *2025.02*: &nbsp;💼 I am serving as PC mebmber on **IJCAI 2025**.
 - *2024.10*: &nbsp;🎉 Two papers accepted by **WACV 2025**.
-- *2024.08*: &nbsp;💼 I start working at Henry Ford Health this August.
+- *2024.08*: &nbsp;💼 I start working at Henry Ford Health.
 - *2024.07*: &nbsp;🎉 One Paper accepted by **ECCV 2024**.
-- *2024.07*: &nbsp;🎉 I have successfully defended my Ph.D. dissertation.
+- *2024.07*: &nbsp;🎉 I successfully defended my Ph.D. dissertation.
-- *2024.04*: &nbsp;🎖 I won the **Michael E. Conrad Award** in the academic year 2023-2024 (**only 1 awardee** among graduates in Department of Computer Science, Wayne State University).
+- *2024.04*: &nbsp;🎖 I won the **Michael E. Conrad Award** for 2023-2024 (**sole recipient** among graduate students in the Department of Computer Science, Wayne State University).
-- *2023.12*: &nbsp;💼 I delivered a talk on Medical Imaging Segmentation with AI at Karmanos Cancer Institute.
+- *2023.12*: &nbsp;💼 I gave a talk on Medical Imaging Segmentation with AI at Karmanos Cancer Institute.
-- *2023.12*: &nbsp;✨ I passed the prospectus exam for my Ph.D. dissertation.
+- *2023.12*: &nbsp;✨ I passed my Ph.D. dissertation prospectus exam.
-- *2023.11*: &nbsp;💼 I delivered a talk on "Medical Image Segmentation with Transformers" at Wayne State University Computer Science Department.
+- *2023.11*: &nbsp;💼 I gave a talk on "Medical Image Segmentation with Transformers" at Wayne State University's Computer Science Department.
 - *2023.09*: &nbsp;🎖 I won the **Department Oustanding GRA Award** in the academic year 2022-2023.
 - *2023.06*: &nbsp;🎉 One Paper accepted by **MICCAI 2023**.
 - *2023.04*: &nbsp;🎉 One Paper accepted by **IJCA 2023**.